 To the west of downtown, peruse Union Street Historic Neighborhood, in many ways the city’s oldest neighborhood.
 Explore what started as a mere footpath, connecting the early hilltop settlement to the Union Store on the riverbank.

 After a long day of walking, a ride is much appreciated.
 Grab an Uber from the walkway’s eastern entrance northward to the beautiful campuses of Marist College and the Culinary Institute of America—both situated on the shores of the Hudson.
 The Culinary Institute is currently closed for outside visitors unless you have a dining or food enthusiast-class reservation.
 A bit further north in Hyde Park is the Franklin D. Roosevelt Home and Library and Vanderbilt Mansion National Historic Site, two sites you have to make time to visit.
-Due to COVID-19 restrictions, the Franklin D. Roosevelt Home and Library and the interior of the Vanderbilt Mansion National Historic Site are closed until further notice.
-However, the grounds of Vanderbilt Mansion National Historic Site are open to visitors daily.

 Just beyond the eastbound entrance connects you to the Dutchess Rail Trail.
 College Hill Park, set on the highest point in Poughkeepsie and crowned by a Greek-style pavilion, allows for a great view of the Hudson and surrounding areas as you enjoy a picnic.